Paul Lynch: Searching for the Answer EP

 So how are you getting it out there?

-The usual channels really, but I’m also pushing everyone to take a look at some remixes this collective called Darkest Before Dawn made of Vincente di Camara.
+The usual channels of course Spotify, Itunes etc, but I’m also pushing everyone to take a look at some remixes the collective called Darkest Before Dawn (DBD) made of Vincente di Camara.
 A fun and unexpected turn.

 How did that happen?

-Well actually they thought it was someone else's song at first.
-I bumped into them one night last year and we ended up discussing the song over a drink (he had heard it at one of my gigs that he was DJ at).
-He mentioned that his collective would like to remix it and I got in touch (and ignored) about a year ago but then got in touch again three months ago.
-They got back to me and the result was 5 DJs made remixes/used samples of Vincente di Camara.
+I bumped into the organiser of DBD one night last year and we ended up discussing the song over a drink (he had heard it at one of my gigs that he was DJ at).
+He mentioned that his collective would like to remix it and I got in touch about three months ago and the result was 4 DJs made remixes/used samples of Vincente di Camara.
 It was a truly humbling experience to have 4 high quality DJs working with my track!

-I like this a lot.
-It opens up my music to different genres – because of course not everyone will like my music – but if you attack it from a different angle and create something quite different it means you can branch out to an even wider audience.
-It was a fortunate turn of events.
+It opens up my music to different genres – because of course my music will not be to everyone’s taste – but if you attack it from a different angle and create something quite different it means you can branch out to an even wider audience.

 thanks for chatting paul, Cheers!